-The SHARE program – a research-tested program developed by dementia experts through funding from the National Institute on Aging - provides families with a recent dementia diagnosis a straightforward and viable way to plan for future needs.
+The SHARE program – an evidence-based program developed by dementia experts through funding from the National Institute on Aging - provides families with a recent dementia diagnosis a straightforward and viable way to plan for future needs.

 SHARE empowers you as “care partners” to make thoughtful future care decisions, and live more fully with dementia.
 The SHARE Program helps partners better communicate with each other around values and preferences for care, make more-informed decisions about the type of care desired, expand a support network of family, friends, and community services, and set goals for participating in activities that enhance physical and emotional well-being.
 SHARE honors each person’s care values and preferences in order to build a strong network of support they can rely on now, and in the future.